 This is an idyllic getaway where most guests spend a week unwinding.
 It comes with a hefty price tag (figure $1,500 per person per night and up, all-inclusive), but it delivers superlative, comfortable service in a way stuffier, more formal resorts could never manage.
 Here’s a look at what’s included.
 Thanks to a high staff to guest ratio and on-site workers who are clearly happy to be here, Turtle Island Fiji serves lots of couples who came for a “once in a lifetime” celebration and then immediately booked a return.
 The resort has hosted plenty of movie stars, rock stars, and sports stars, but this is a place where people don’t talk about work much and everyone’s a VIP, so usually they just put on a bathing suit and blend right in.

-See the Turtle Island Fiji Resort website for more information and bookings.
+To dream and make plans for a Turtle Island Fiji private island stay, see the official resort website for more information and bookings.

 Review by travel writer and editor Tim Leffel, who was hosted at Turtle Island for purposes of review.
 As always, all opinions are his own.